The University will periodically review the mileage rates paid for car journeys. This is done by the Finance Sub-Committee.

 As the University pays a mileage allowance which is less than the HMRC maximum rate, staff have the option to submit a claim to HMRC after each tax year for a tax refund of 5 pence per mile.
 Staff must claim this allowance themselves from HMRC – the University cannot do it on their behalf.
 For further information on how to do this, see:

 Car Share Mileage Rate

 Staff are able to claim a car share mileage rate of 5 pence per passenger for private car business mileage in addition to the standard car mileage allowance.

 Staff are able to claim a cycle milage rate of 20 pence per mile for business journeys.
 Before doing so staff must read, understand and complete the Staff Business Journeys by Own Cycle Declaration.
 (Please note: the journey must be on a staff members own cycle - not a hire or pool bike.
 Also staff cannot claim for journeys when using a bike through the 'Cycle to Work' Scheme during the 12 month payback period.
 The bike is technically not owned by the member of staff during this period)

 Home to work mileage

 Personal vehicle mileage between home and work should not be claimed under any circumstances.
-Any claims of this nature will be routinely rejected by the technical team.
+Any claims of this nature will be routinely rejected by the Technical Payroll team.

-Any payments made in exceptional circumstances would need to be reported by [INSERT COPY] on form P11d, then submitted to HMRC, resulting in a tax charge to the employee.
+Any payments made in exceptional circumstances will be reported by the Technical Payroll team on form P11d, then submitted to HMRC, resulting in a tax charge to the employee.